PerlToolsTeam/github_workflows/README.md

 * ***os*** - List of operating systems to run the test on

 *Note:* GitHub Actions currently doesn't support lists as inputs to callable workflows.
-We work around this by passing a JSON list which is decoded in the workflow.
+We work around this by passing a string containing a JSON-encoded list which is decoded in the workflow.
 You can see the format of these lists from their default values:

 * ***perl_version:*** "['5.24', '5.26', '5.28', '5.30', '5.32', '5.34', '5.36', '5.38']"
 * ***os:*** "['windows-latest', 'macos-latest', 'ubuntu-latest']"

+##### Todo

+* A way to install other CPAN modules (ones that, for some reason, aren't in the prereqs)
+* A way to install other required softare

 #### cpan-coverage

 Checks the test coverage for your Perl code and reports the results to Coveralls.io

+##### Todo

+* Report to coverage tools other than coveralls.io
+* Make reporting to a web site optional

 #### cpan-perlcritic